MedlejC/Netfakes/README.md

 - You're in!
 - Subscribe to any plan (DO NOT use real credit cards).
   Follow on-screen instructions for a successful subscription.
+	- To simulate a successful payment:
+		- Visa: 4242424242424242
+		- Date: Any future date
+		- CVC: Any 3 digits
 - Enjoy!

 ## Showcase